What are energy drinks?

 The amount of caffeine in an energy drink is listed on its label.
 Up to 180 mg of caffeine can be in a single-serve energy drink.
 In comparison, 1 cup of brewed coffee (250 mL) has approximately135 mg of caffeine.
 Multi-serving containers cannot have more than 180 mg of caffeine in 500 mL.

 These maximum levels of caffeine must include the caffeine from all ingredients.
 Yerba mate, guarana and black tea are natural sources of caffeine that may be in energy drinks.

-Sugar and artificial sweeteners
+Sugar and sugar substitutes

 Vitamins, minerals and amino acids

-Some energy drinks have herbs added to them such as ginseng, milk thistle, ginko biloba.
+Some energy drinks have herbs added to them such as ginseng, milk thistle, and ginko biloba.
 When an energy drink is submitted for approval, Health Canada reviews its ingredients to make sure the amounts are within safe limits for healthy adults.
 Herbs are listed on the energy drink label.